WWmonster/MarkdownTest/docs/test2.md

 The private key must be specified without spaces.

+!!! note
-**Note:** The private key must be configured prior to creating any secured connections.
+	The private key must be configured prior to creating any secured connections.
 Otherwise, all stored passwords become invalid.

 ## Deploy OpenL Tablets Rule Services under Apache Tomcat